Autism Research Community

-Prof. Hava Golan is a faculty member in the Physiology and Cell Biology department at BGU.
+Prof. Hava Golan is an Associate Professor in the PPhysiology and Cell Biology department at Ben-Gurion University of The Negev.
 Hava and her students study how in-utero hypoxia-ischemia, inflammation, and antiepileptic medications affect brain development in animal models.
 A current research focus is on the potential role of maternal/fetal one-carbon metabolism in autism.
 Hava studies both genetically deficient animal models and human mothers with genetic polymorphisms that confer susceptibility.

 Email: email@example.com | Personal website